 Former UNC System President Margaret Spellings summed up the situation during a press meet-and-greet in November, just weeks before leaving her job Jan 15.
 A veteran of politics and a former U.S. Secretary of Education, Spellings faced myriad crises during her short stint at UNC.

 House Bill 2.
 Confederate statue Silent Sam.
 Board politics and leadership.

 For Spellings, the many narratives could be traced to a core conflict.

-“This is a story about governance. … Just a lot of, ‘Who’s in charge here?’ kind of stuff,” she told reporters in November during a final press gathering.
+“This is a story about governance. … Just a lot of, ‘Who’s in charge here?’ kind of stuff,” she told reporters.

 After months of growing tensions at UNC-Chapel Hill over the fate of its felled Confederate statue, a board-led rejection of Spellings’ candidate for the open chancellorship at Western Carolina University, and visible strain between Spellings and UNC Board of Governors Chairman Harry Smith, the outgoing president avoided questions about how much UNC’s governance factored into her decision to leave.